-KERDROYA is a major new piece of permanent public art – a 50m diameter classical labyrinth built of Cornish stone hedging at Colliford Lake on Bodmin Moor.
+KERDROYA is a major new piece of permanent public art – a 56m diameter classical labyrinth built of Cornish stone hedging at Colliford Lake on Bodmin Moor.
 The visitor walks a single, meandering path through stretches of artisan stonework celebrating the aesthetics of distinct hedging styles from 12 Cornish locations.
-At the centre, a 10m circular space opens out to breath-taking views across the moorland and lake.
+At the very heart of Kerdroya, a 10m circular space opens out to breath-taking views across the moorland and lake.
 Here you will find a one-off specially commissioned art work funded by Arts Council England, which will augment and deepen the Kerdroya experience.

 Kerdroya is the successful bid for the ‘Diamond Landscapes’ commission celebrating 60 years of the Cornwall Area of Outstanding Natural Beauty (AONB) and 4,000 years of the humble Cornish hedge.
-The project has been funded by Cornwall Council, Cornwall AONB, the National Lottery Heritage Fund, FEAST and Cornwall Heritage Trust, the project has also been working with communities and partners in 12 AONB sections across Cornwall to pass on the craft of Cornish hedging to the next generation, whilst restoring 12 stretches of hedge in iconic locations.
+The project has been funded by Cornwall Council, Cornwall AONB, the National Lottery Heritage Fund, FEAST, Cornwall Heritage Trust and Arts Council England.

 Of all the human-created features of our landscape, first prize for impact, beauty and function (as well as geological, ecological and cultural significance) goes to the Cornish hedge.
 Claimed to be amongst the oldest human-built structures in the world still in use for their original purpose, some hedges are perhaps more than 4,000 years old.
 With locally distinctive building styles celebrating the micro-geology of place, our hedges create the characteristic field-patterns of the Cornish landscape.
 There are about 30,000 miles of hedge across Cornwall today: vital nature reserves, linking corridors that connect all 12 AONBs with each other and through time with their pre-farming species range.
 With the recent near-catastrophic decrease in pollinators, hedges, which function as a reservoir for tens of thousands of species of insect (plus 600 species of flowering plants), are of critical importance.